 In this session, participants will:

-- Reflect on their personal failures to act for justice.
+- Reflect on failures to act for justice.

 - Consider how their lived relationship to social inequities within and outside of their educational environment shape their willingness and ability to act.

 - Explore the tension between risk and responsibility when disrupting the status quo.